Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 I responded by filing a Motion in the Probate Court demanding that Wells Fargo honor the Probate Court’s determination that the Decedent was in fact dead.
 I mailed a copy of this motion to Wells Fargo’s registered agent for service in Nevada and before the court hearing, Wells Fargo called me and said they would accept the Nevada Court’s determination that the Decedent was in fact dead.
 In fact, when we file a new probate with a foreign death certificate we have now adopted a new procedure if there are any bank accounts or financial accounts involved and the institutions involved are subject to Nevada jurisdiction: We will state in the initiating Petition that we will request that the Order state that all financial institutions must accept the Court's finding that the Decedent did in fact die.We will state that we are serving the institution's Nevada resident agent with a copy of the Petition and Notice of Hearing and will do so.

-If an American has died abroad and there are problems with the death certificate issued by the local government, the U.S. Department of State may issue a death certificate.
+If an American has died outside the U.S. and there are problems with the death certificate issued by the local government, the U.S. Department of State may issue a Consular Report of Death of US Citizen Abroad.

 A confirmed death wherever it happens is different than the situation where a person goes missing and no body is found.
 That situation is covered as a topic under Problem Probates in the Probate section.
 Problem Probates